AshleyLuo001/InternetofAgents-PaperList/README.md

 # 📚 Internet of Agents — Paper Collection

 📌Organized by the taxonomy in:
-**Connecting Minds: A Comprehensive Survey of the Internet of Agents**
+**Connecting Minds: A Comprehensive Survey of the Internet of Agents** Under Review in ACL2026

 ---